dw-recruitment/todo-list-8s1t1NOV/todo-list/README.md

 # todo-list

 "todo list", a coding interview by Anonymous Candidate for Democracy Works.
-April 2016

 This is old-school, server-rendered HTML, with simple JDBC hitting a postgres database set-up outside the scope of this code.
 No react, no REST or micro-services, no Angular, no Docker for the db...